secretstartups/handbook/channel-marketing/partner-campaigns/index.html.md

    b.
 Meaning in partner facing system: Pending indicates to the reseller they have a new lead shared from the MFG that they now need to accept or reject.
-1. Accepted:    Indicates the reseller has accepted the lead and intends to work the opportunity.
+1. **Accepted**:    Indicates the reseller has accepted the lead and intends to work the opportunity.
 This status is automatically updated in SFDC
-1. Rejected:    indicates the reseller has refused the lead.
+1. **Rejected**:    indicates the reseller has refused the lead.
 This status is automatically updated in SFDC
 a. *Note: rejecting a prospect immediately removes the prospect from the resellers’ system.
 They no longer have any visibility to the